folkswhocode/awesome-diversity/README.md

 - [Tracking Compensation And Promotion Inequity](http://larahogan.me/blog/inclusion-math/) - By Lara Hogan.
 - [What Does Sponsorship Look Like?](http://larahogan.me/blog/what-sponsorship-looks-like/) - By Lara Hogan.
 - [You Have A Culture Problem.
 Here's How To Avoid A Diversity Disaster](https://medium.com/projectinclude/you-have-a-culture-problem-heres-how-to-avoid-a-diversity-disaster-178eaecd7e3f) - By Ellen K. Pao.

+## Projects

+Open source projects which support underrepresented groups and where you can participate.

+- [A11y Project](https://www.a11yproject.com/) - A community-driven effort to make digital accessibility easier.
+- [Accessibility Cloud](https://www.accessibility.cloud/) - Simplifies sharing and obtaining accessibility data in a standardized, future-proof, easy-to-use way.
+- [CHAOSS D&I Workgroup](https://chaoss.community/metrics/) - Collection of resources for projects to create a diversity and inclusion report.
+- [Chayn](https://chayn.co/) - A volunteer network tackling gender based violence globally by creating intersectional survivor-led resources on the web.
+- [Diversity Tickets](https://diversitytickets.org/) - Help events reach a more diverse audience.
+And help you to find these events.
+- [SignDict](https://signdict.org/) - An open dictionary for sign language.
+- [The Supernova Project](http://supernovaproject.org/) - A global effort that aims to contribute to addressing abuse within the LGBTQIA+ communities.
+- [Wheelmap](https://wheelmap.org/) - The world's biggest crowdsourced and open database for wheelchair-accessible places.
+- [WikiProject Women in Red](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Women_in_Red) - Increasing the representation of women on Wikipedia through biographies and articles of women’s achievements.

 ## Posts